You’re ready to start your journey to better skin! That’s awesome.

 The fact is you shouldn’t have to do the hard work.

 That’s why we’ve packaged up all the essentials for youthful skin into one handy resource.
 (Make sure to bookmark this page to refer to later!)

 You’re about to get a masterclass on all things skin ageing.
 Discover ingredients, skincare products, and treatments that can help restore a youthful glow.

 Skin School Fundamentals

 Forget all the boring diagrams and scientific jargon.
 Here’s what you need to understand about your skin.

 Your skin is made up of 3 layers—the epidermis on top, dermis in the middle, and hypodermis underneath.

 We don’t have to dive in too deep.
-But it’s worth knowing that that top layer, the dermis, contains the cells that produce pigment.
+But it’s worth knowing that the top layer, the epidermis, contains the cells that produce pigment.
 They’re called the melanocytes and give skin its colour.
 Epidermal cells rise to the surface of your skin over the course of their life before dying off and shedding.